Fortune de France

 Fortune de France (Fortunes of France) is a sequence of 13 historical novels by French author Robert Merle, published between 1977 and 2003.
-The series is about 16th and 17th century France through the eyes of a fictitious Huguenot doctor-turned-spy Pierre de Siorac.
+The series is about 16th and 17th century France through the eyes of fictitious Huguenot doctor-turned-spy Pierre de Siorac.
 It made Merle a household name in France, with the author repeatedly called the Alexandre Dumas of the 20th century.
 As of 2014, Fortune de France had sold over five million copies in France.

 Plot

 The series spans the years 1547 to 1661, shadowing the European wars of religion of the 16th and 17th centuries.
 In the first novel, veteran soldiers Jean de Siorac and Jean de Sauveterre settle into Château Mespech in Périgord, a beautiful but dangerous region of France far from the influence of the king.
 Staunch royalists but also devoted Huguenots, the men assemble a loyal community around them, but are challenged as religious unrest, poverty and famine threaten their way of life and push the country into chaos.

 Siorac's son Pierre narrates the first six novels, and Pierre's own son Pierre-Emmanuel narrates the remaining seven volumes.
 The men meet many notable people and witness various historical events, including the marriage of Henry, King of Navarre to Margaret of France, the St. Bartholomew's Day massacre, and the assassination of Henry III of France.